alheka/seventimeapi/source/index.html.md

-carRegistrationNumber       |  | If specified, driver journals that match the parameter will be included. startAddress                |  | If specified, driver journals that match the parameter will be included. endAddress                  |  | If specified, driver journals that match the parameter will be included. sortBy                      |  | If specified, a sort will be made on the specified parameter sortDirection               |  | "ascending" or "descending".
+carRegistrationNumber       |  | If specified, driver journals that match the parameter will be included. startAddress                |  | If specified, driver journals that match the parameter will be included. endAddress                  |  | If specified, driver journals that match the parameter will be included. fromDate                    |  | If specified, driver journals registered after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toDate                      |  | If specified, driver journals registered before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' sortBy                      |  | If specified, a sort will be made on the specified parameter sortDirection               |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending